vishnutejainduri/kafka/tools/commercetools/objectCounter/READEME.md

+# Object Counter
+## Setup
 To use the object counter script start by installing node modules (the usual way):

 ```
 npm install
 ```

-Setup your `.env` file, make sure it contains the following (for each environment you want, example is for development):
+Setup your `.env` file and make sure it contains the following (there should be a set for each environment you want, example is for development where keys should end with DEVELOPMENT):

 ```
 PROJECT_KEY_DEVELOPMENT='harryrosen-development'